zwilsoncc/docs/README.md

 This repository is broken down into several sections, these include:

 - [Components](https://github.com/zeit/docs/tree/master/components) - a collection of reusable components to be used when creating documentation
-- [Documentation](https://github.com/zeit/docs/tree/master/pages/docs) - the documentation for both Now v1 and v2
+- [Documentation](https://github.com/zeit/docs/tree/master/pages/docs) - the documentation for both ZEIT Now 1.0 and 2.0
-- [Guides](https://github.com/zeit/docs/tree/master/pages/guides) - guides created to show how to use Now v2 in a variety of ways
+- [Guides](https://github.com/zeit/docs/tree/master/pages/guides) - guides created to show how to use ZEIT Now 2.0 in a variety of ways
 - [Static Assets](https://github.com/zeit/docs/tree/master/public/static/guides) - the location for static assets, such as images, to be used in guides
 - [Code of Conduct](https://github.com/zeit/docs/blob/master/CODE_OF_CONDUCT.md) - our Code of Conduct, adapted from the [Contributor Covenant](http://contributor-covenant.org)
 - [Contributing Guidelines](https://github.com/zeit/docs/blob/master/CONTRIBUTING.md) - a guide on how to contribute to the ZEIT Now documentation